paux/spring5-recipe-app/Spring-CheatSheet.md

 ## Convention over Configuration (CoC)

-All external dependencies are readily available with their own and _curated_ dependencies, and they're ready to use with a default and _curated_ configuration.
+In a Spring application, all external dependencies are readily available with their own and _curated_ dependencies, and they're ready to use with a default and _curated_ configuration.
 You can override these defaults, but you have to do so explicitly.